Palestinian Family Project

 Message from the Founder

 My name is David Allan.
-I’m a Canadian businessperson in the manufacturing industry who operates subsidiaries in China, the UAE, and Saudi Arabia.
-Like everyone around the world, for months I witnessed a stream of appalling images of the assault on Gaza.
-And like most of us, I wasn’t doing anything about it.
+I’m a Canadian engineer and businessperson in the manufacturing industry .
+Like everyone around the world, for months I saw a stream of images of suffering children in Gaza.
+And like most of us, I wasn’t doing anything to help.
 Then came June 25th, when I opened the New York Times and saw this article.

 When I searched online for Mohammed Salem, I quickly discovered that he’s a renowned photojournalist who won the 2024 World Press Photo of the Year award for his work in Gaza.
 I located Mohammed on LinkedIn, where he had posted more photos of the girl.